quietui/quiet/docs/docs/developers/contributing.md

 }
 ```

-Smaller popover elements that dismiss on their own, such as tooltips and the copy button's feedback, should use the following border and background styles along with the appropriate shadow.
-Note the more defined border, which is used to draw attention to these smaller elements.
+Above-page elements, such as popovers, tooltips, and the copy button's feedback, should have a more prominent border so they can be seen easily.
+These elements should use the following border and background styles along with an appropriate shadow.

 ```css
 .tooltip {